rmitesh/card-stack/README.md

 php artisan make:filament-page ViewPlan --resource=PlanResource
 ```

-Then, register route for this page in `PlanResource` file.
+Then, register route for this page in `PlanResource` file and for redirection create a new `Action`.
 ```php
 public static function getPages(): array
 {